-Even In Triple-Digit Heat, Young Athletes 'Play Ball'
+Even In Record-Breaking Heat, Young Athletes 'Play Ball'

-NORTH TEXAS (CBSDFW.COM) – Temps were back in the triple digits Thursday, but that didn’t stop young athletes across North Texas from enjoying a summertime staple: softball.
+NORTH TEXAS (CBSDFW.COM) – We hit a record-breaking 108 degrees Thursday in DFW, but that didn’t stop young athletes across North Texas from enjoying a summertime staple: softball.

 “I just really love the game,” says Jaryn Nelson, a catcher with the ‘Sneaky Cleats’ fastpitch softball team out of Hallsville.
 Teammate Lily Soto agrees, “I’m just dedicated,” says Soto, 14.
 “Ever since I picked up a softball, I love it.”